Coding for Beginners: A Step-by-Step Guide for Kids, Parents, and Educators

 There are many excellent options for parents and educators, and we hope that you’ll explore some of our recommendations from the curriculum section above.

-The most important piece of advice we can offer is that you find curricula that your students are interested in and make coding a fun, creative adventure.
+The most important piece of advice we can offer is that you find curricula that your students are interested in and make coding for beginners a fun, creative adventure.

 Coding for kids doesn’t need to be academic, and it is often best taught using projects such as making video games, apps, or websites.

-Many parents and educators are surprised to learn that the same coding cocepts used to make video games are used in building business applications and other software.
+Many parents and educators are surprised to learn that the same coding concepts used to make video games are used in building business applications and other software.

 If kids coding is taught the wrong way, it might seem like a boring typing class or even worse – a 100 step math word problem.

-If you choose curricula that aligns with your students’ interests, however, you might find that today’s digital natives pick up the concepts quickly and will soon be learning important 21st century skills.
+If you choose curricula that aligns with your students’ interests, however, you might find that today’s digital natives pick up the concepts quickly and will soon be learning important 21st century skills, that is why finding the right coding for beginners course is so important.

 I’m a parent or teacher.
 Is it too late for me to learn?